+Thinking of spending 2 weeks in Guatemala backpacking?
+Sure why not!
 Guatemala is an amazing country and it is so underrated.
 If you have the time I would recommend spending at least 4 weeks here (I stayed for 9!).
-But if you are on a tight timeline and only have 2 weeks I’ve put together this guide to help you see as much of Guatemala in 2 weeks as you can.
+But if you are on a tight timeline and only have 2 weeks I’ve put together this guide to help you see as much as you can within 2 weeks in Guatemala.

 Guatemala isn’t a huge country the roads aren’t great and the best (fastest and cheapest) way to get around is by minibus, otherwise known as a tourist shuttle.
 If you are on a real budget you can take a chicken bus (or 10) across the country but if you only have a week I really wouldn’t recommend that as you would likely spend most of your time on a bus!